(Disclosure: Some of the links below may be affiliate links)

 14. Plan your move to the new house

 First, you need to plan the actual move.
-You will have to decide if you want to do the move yourself or hire professionals to do it.
+You will have to decide if you want to make the move by yourself or hire professionals to do it.
 In our case, we have always done it by ourselves.
 For this, you need to choose a date, rent a truck, and find a few friends that will help you.
 It is not a big deal if you are well-organized.
 But if you want to save time and trouble, hire professionals!

 But you will have to do quite a few other things as well: